Bash Functions

 Arguments

---help- Optional.
-Flag.
-Display this help.--only- Optional.
-Flag.
+--help- Flag.
+Optional.
+Display this help.--only- Flag.
+Optional.
 Show ONLY comment lines.
-(Reverse of lines when not specified.)file- Optional.
-File.
+(Reverse of lines when not specified.)file- File.
+Optional.
 File(s) to filter.

 Return codes